Kumenan: Climate

 Kumenan has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with moderate snowfall.
 The average annual temperature in Kumenan is 13.5 °C. The average annual rainfall is 1501 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.5 °C, and lowest in January, at around 1.9 °C.

 Demography

 Per Japanese census data, the population of Kumenan has been as follows.
 The population has been decreasing since the 1950s.

 History

 The area of Kumenan was part of ancient Mimasaka Province.
 The village of Yuge was established with the creation of the modern municipalities system on June 1, 1889.
 It was raised to town status on April 1, 1917.
-Yuge annexed ten neighboring village of Takigawa on April 1, 1940.
+Yuge annexed the neighboring village of Takigawa on April 1, 1940.
 On April 1, 1954, Yuge merged with the villages of Kōme, Tatsuyama, and Tanjōji to form the town of Kumenan.